baraa-elhajj/Todo-App/README.md

 - Loading indicators for a smooth UX
 - Organized project structure with services and contexts

-### Note
+### Why disable Supabase?

-Why use Supabase?
 Since no login feature was implemented yet, the use of Supabase doesn't really make sense.
 It's just to desmostrate its usage and get used to it.
-If a login feature is impleted later, we can re-enable it.
+If a login feature is impleted later, it can be enabled again.

 ## Tech Stack